evsheffield/machinelearning/README.md

 ### Running

-The main entry point for the application is `ClassificationExecutor.java`, located in `src/machinelearning`.
+The main entry point for the application is `ClassificationExecutor2.java`, located in `src/machinelearning`.
 Find this file in the package explorer, then right-click on it and choose `Run As` -> `Java Application`.
 This will build models and run tests for all of the datasets in the assignment and output the results to the console.
 Any plots will be opened in Swing panels.

-### Running the precompiled project

-N/A
+### A note about performance

+Many parts of this assignment involve running grid search for hyper-parameter selection.
+Because of the size of the grid and the training time of LIBSVM, some of these searches can run for as long as several hours depending on the dataset.
+The submitted code has had ranges restricted somewhat to alleviate this, but for faster results, you can adjust the ranges of hyper-parameters searched by altering the parameters passed to `testSvmGridSearch` and `testSvmGridSearchMulticlass` in the main method of `ClassificationExecutor2` to use a smaller search grid.